intergalacticfm/plugin.review.intergalacticfm/obs.md

 mute notification sounds from your device.
 View your recording before sending it in to double check all went OK.

+If you have, for example, two artists recording directly after each other at the same location, make two separate recordings from it please.

 Provide the following text the accompanying message when sending in a recording:
 * artist name, in proper upper and lower case characters and spaces where needed because we don't want to guess the correct spelling